 One of the goals of the Frankie Manning Foundation is to educate people about the life and work of Frankie Manning.
 For those who know a little about Frankie and want to know more, we heartily recommend Frankie’s autobiography, Frankie Manning, Ambassador of Lindy Hop, written with Cynthia Millman.
 Historic films and Frankie’s own instructional DVD series show his work across his life span as a performer, choreographer and teacher.

 For the scholar or researcher who wishes to explore another excellent resource, we also recommend the extensive oral history interview with Frankie that is housed at the Archives Center, National Museum of American History, Smithsonian Institution.
 Conducted by Bob Crease in 1992, a written transcript is available for review.

-Finally, the story of Frankie Manning’s life and his great personal gifts is best told by those who knew him and were strongly influenced by him.
+The oral history of Frankie Manning’s life and his great personal gifts is best told by those who knew him and were strongly influenced by him.
 These are the people who will be passing on Frankie’s legacy to those who never met him.